smartuni/riot-po-2026/nodes/firmware/senseGate/README.md

 # SenseGate

 ### Description
-SenseGate is a device which detects the status (open/close) of a flood gate.
+This Module provides the SenseGate Application which detects the status (open/close) of a flood gate.

 ### Startup and operation